aayushibhimani/Aayushi_ML_Assignment/README.md

 ## Approach
-* **Config-Driven Provider Selection:** Providers and their priorities are defined in providers.yaml, making it easy to add/remove models.
+* **Config-Driven Provider Selection:** Providers are defined in providers.yaml, making it easy to add/remove models.
 * **Routing & Fallback Logic:** The request first tries the cheapest provider.
 If it fails (error, timeout, rate limit), it automatically retries with the next provider.
 * **Token & Cost Tracking:** Logs token usage and estimated cost per request in logs/usage.log.
 * **Modular Structure:** Each component (routing, requests, tracking) is in a separate module for maintainability.